Skip to main content

 The most important documents to upload are your complaint letters and the final response from the agent.

-• a copy of the original property advert
+• a link to the original property advert

 • notes of any conversations in person or over the phone